athomasq/athomasq.github.io/categories/investing/portfolio-statistics-2024.md

 11 companies have had definite outcomes: 1 substantial exit at 40x, 1 okay exit at 6x, 3 exits that each returned ~1x, and 6 failures.

 26 companies are "live".
 Of these, there are 5 companies that I'm confident will each return at least 10x; there are 6 others that I am pessimistic about; and the jury is out on the remaining 15.

-(Company marks are based on the latest priced round.
-I proactively mark down companies where I don't think prices reflect true valuations; often, all the way to zero.)

-(This is the update for 2024.
-You can also read updates for [2023](/portfolio-statistics-2023) and [2022](/portfolio-statistics-2022).)

 ---